josh-stillman/devops-for-typescript-devs/README.md

 # Setup Secrets Manager

-Pulumi does have an ability to [encrypt secrets](https://www.pulumi.com/learn/building-with-pulumi/secrets/), which allows you to commit them into your infrastructure repository.
+Pulumi can [encrypt secrets](https://www.pulumi.com/learn/building-with-pulumi/secrets/), which allows you to commit them into your infrastructure repository.
 But let's do this the old-fashioned (ish) way, with a gitignored secrets file.

 ## Create secrets file